Striped Sweat Bees are large, metallic green bees that are active all summer on a variety of flowers.

 Genus level ID

 Female Bicolored Striped Sweat Bee are instantly recognizable (with practice), and as a group the males are unique and colorful.
-Females of the remaining three species are similar to the other shiny green bees – see the Augochlorini page for details.
+Females of the remaining three species are similar to the other shiny green bees.
+The sharply defined rear end of the thorax is distinctive among the green bees.

 Unless otherwise specified, photos are courtesy of Margarita Miklasevskaja at PCYU with funding from NSERC-CANPOLIN.